leadedge/Spout2/SPOUTSETTINGS/readme.txt

-SPOUTDXMODE
+SPOUTSETTINGS

-SpoutDXmode is a utility program to change the operation mode for Spout applications.
+SpoutSettings is a utility program to change the operation mode for Spout applications.

 DirectX 9